atomvm/atomvm_rebar3_plugin/README.md

 If your project has any erlang dependencies, the `packbeam` target will include any BEAM files or priv files from the dependent projects in the final AVM file.

+If your project (or any of its dependencies) has multiple modules that export a `start/0` entry-point function, you can specify which module to use as the entry-point for your application via the `-s` (or `--start`) option:

+    shell$ rebar3 packbeam -s my_start_module
+    ...

+Using this option will ensure that the generated AVM file with use `my_start_module` to start the application.

+You may use the `-p` option (or `--prune`) to prune unnecessary beam files when creating AVM files.
+Pruning unnecessary files can make your AVM files smaller, leading to faster development cycles and more free space on flash media.
+Pruning is not enabled by default.
+Note that if you use the prune option, your project (or at least one of its dependencies) _must_ have a `start/0` entry-point.
+Otherwise, you should treat your project as a library, suitable for inclusion in a different AtomVM project.

+The `packbeam` target will use timestamps to determine whether a rebuild is necessary.
+However, timestamps may not be enough to trigger a rebuild, for example, if a dependency was added or removed.
+You can force a rebuild of AVM file by adding the `-f` flag (or `--force`), with no arguments.
+All AVM files, including AVM files for dependencies, will be rebuilt regardless of timestamps.

+The `packbeam` target depends on the `compile` target, so any changes to modules in the project will automatically get rebuilt when running the `packbeam` target.

+#### External Dependencies

-Currently, the AtomVM `eavmlib.avm` and `estdlib.avm` modules are not available via `rebar3`.
-However, if you have them built as part of the AtomVM project, you can direct the `packbeam` target to these AVM files via the `-e` (or `--external`) flag, e.g.,
+If you already have AVM modules are not available via `rebar3`, you can direct the `packbeam` target to these AVM files via the `-e` (or `--external`) flag, e.g.,

-    shell$ rebar3 packbeam -e <path-to>/AtomVM/build/libs/eavmlib/src/eavmlib.avm -e <path-to>/AtomVM/build/libs/estdlib/src/estdlib.avm -f
+    shell$ rebar3 packbeam -e <path-to-avm-1> -e <path-to-avm-2> ...
     ===> Fetching packbeam (from {git,"https://github.com/fadushin/packbeam.git",
                         {branch,"master"}})
     ===> Compiling packbeam